 As of 2018, there were 19 board certified geriatricians in North Dakota.
 According to the American Geriatrics Society's Geriatrics Workforce Policy Center, "it's projected that approximately 30% of the 65-plus patient population will need to be cared for by a geriatrician and that each geriatrician can care for a patient panel of 700 older adults.
-Based on these numbers, approximately" 65 geriatricians will be needed by 2030 to care for the roughly 45,707 most vulnerable adults, ages 65 and older in North Dakota.35 five years
+Based on these numbers, approximately" 65 geriatricians will be needed by 2030 to care for the roughly 45,707 most vulnerable adults, ages 65 and older in North Dakota.35

-In 2020, the total Medicaid payments for North Dakotans age 65 and older living with Alzheimer's or other dementias was \$190 million.10
+15,000 North Dakotans age 65 and older with Alzheimer's dementia in North Dakota as of 2020.10